Science students in class

 Biology Teacher Ms. Viola

-Toni Viola, Biology
+Toni Grossenbacher, Biology

 “I teach to inspire a love of learning.
 I am fortunate to have a career that combines my passion for working with students and the study of biology.
 Science is not only a growing field but also a way of thinking.
 It offers a unique opportunity to innovate, learn from mistakes, and discover.”

-Toni Viola grew up in New Milford, Connecticut and attended New Milford High School.
+Toni Grossenbacher grew up in New Milford, Connecticut and attended New Milford High School.
 She loved competing in science fairs and was inspired by her high school biology teacher to study science in college.
 She earned her bachelor's degree in Biological Science from University of Vermont.
 After her position as a teaching assistant at the university, she discovered her passion for working with students and teaching.
-Although Ms. Viola enjoyed Vermont, she moved to Boston where she completed her Master of Arts in Teaching from Boston University, specializing in Science Education.
-Before coming to Somerville High School, Ms. Viola worked at the Boston University Medical School as an instructor for Summer Lab, a high school laboratory course through City Lab.
-When Ms. Viola is not teaching, she loves to swim, spend time with family, and hike with her dog.
+Although Ms. Grossenbacher enjoyed Vermont, she moved to Boston where she completed her Master of Arts in Teaching from Boston University, specializing in Science Education.
+Before coming to Somerville High School, Ms. Grossenbacher worked at the Boston University Medical School as an instructor for Summer Lab, a high school laboratory course through City Lab.
+When Ms. Grossenbacher is not teaching, she loves to swim, spend time with family, and hike with her dog.

 Become a Member of the National Honor Society